In your suit of threadbare cotton,

 We present peanuts,

-Gifts not befitting of a man of your spiritual
+Gifts not befitting of a man of your spiritual standing

 Or endowments.